balakumar-s/p3atGazeboRos/README.md

 author: Balakumar Sundaralingam
 ____________________________________________

-Run demo.launch file to start the simulation
+Run demo.launch file to start the simulation.
+Run gmapping.launch to start gmapping.

 To Do: